sunenilausen/generic-python-installing-with-pip/en/step_1.md

 ![windows download python 3](images/windows_step1.PNG)

-+ Click on the `.exe` file to run it — it will be saved in your `Downloads` folder, or wherever your computer saves downloaded files by default.
++ Click on the `.exe` file to run it.
+(It will have been saved in your `Downloads` folder, or wherever your computer saves downloaded files by default.)

 ![windows run install](images/windows_step2.PNG)